 AC Hotel by Marriott Condado

 Another hotel in Condado is the AC Hotel by Marriott.
-I actually prefer it to the DoubleTree but that preference comes with a price.
-The reason I prefer it is because the rooms are more modern, have wood floors versus carpet, a balcony and nicer pool.
-However, even as a Marriott Gold Member there is no free breakfast offered and there still isn’t.
+I actually prefer it to the DoubleTree, but that preference comes with a price.
+I prefer because the rooms are more modern, have wood floors versus carpet, a balcony, and a nicer pool.
+However, even as a Marriott Gold Member, there is no free breakfast offered, and there still isn’t.
 Still, the hotel is right in the middle of the action on Condado, walking distance to pretty much anything you can think of.
-Beach access is granted via their sister property the San Juan Marriott Resort & Stellaris Casino.
-This hotel can also be booked via the Dosh App and you can read the reviews here.
+Beach access is granted via their sister property, the San Juan Marriott Resort & Stellaris Casino.
+This hotel can also be booked via the Dosh App, and you can read the reviews here.

-When figuring out how to get to the things to do in San Juan, Puerto Rico you have a few options.
+When figuring out how to get to the things to do in San Juan, Puerto Rico, you have a few options.
 The most convenient of course is renting a car as you’ll be in control of where you go and when and not have to be with other people.
-Renting a car in San Juan pretty much costs the same as in the States but your main expense will be parking.
-If you choose to stay in a hotel parking can cost anywhere from $20-$40 per night!
+Renting a car in San Juan pretty much costs the same as in the States, but your main expense will be parking.
+If you choose to stay in a hotel, parking can cost anywhere from $20-$40 per night!
 That’s a big expense on top of the rental and gas.
-However, if you get an Airbnb that has a parking spot this could be a great option.
+However, if you get an Airbnb with a parking spot, this could be a great option.

-Most tours offer transportation at an additional cost and this is the way I got around on my most recent trip.
-It was my solo trip and I was here to relax and wanted to do absolutely nothing, including driving.
-This of course cost me extra money but it was worth it as I got to read and relax on the drives.
+Most tours offer transportation at an additional cost, which is how I got around on my most recent trip.
+It was my solo trip, and I was here to relax and wanted to do absolutely nothing, including driving.
+This, of course, cost me extra money, but it was worth it as I got to read and relax on the drives.

 There’s something about San Juan that clearly keeps me coming back.
+Puerto Rico has many exciting things to do and see.
+For people looking to travel solo, they can feel safe and confident in their vacation choice.
 I will say that on my next visit I’d like to see other parts of Puerto Rico.
 However, I think I can still find more things to do in San Juan!
-Either way, I hope this article has helped you with figuring out things to do in San Juan, Puerto Rico.
+Either way, I hope this article has helped you figure out things to do in San Juan, Puerto Rico.
 If it did, please share this article with others to help them!